arbiterphp/Arbiter.Arbiter/README.md

 * * *

-An _Action_ is composed of three elements:
+An _Action_ value object is composed of three elements:

 - an `$input` callable: this collects input from the incoming _ServerRequestInterface_ and converts it to an array of parameters suitable for `call_user_func_array()`;